 Russian jet collides with American drone over Black Sea, U.S. military says

 A Russian Su-27 fighter jet collided with an American MQ-9 Reaper drone over the Black Sea on Tuesday, the U.S. military's European Command said.
-U.S. forces brought down the drone in international waters, European Command said.
+U.S. forces brought down the drone in international waters, the command said, and the White House called the Russian plane's intercept of the unmanned aircraft "reckless."

-"Our MQ-9 aircraft was conducting routine operations in international airspace when it was intercepted and hit by a Russian aircraft, resulting in a crash and complete loss of the MQ-9," said U.S. Air Force General James Hecker, commander of U.S. Air Forces Europe and Air Forces Africa.
+"Our MQ-9 aircraft was conducting routine operations in international airspace when it was intercepted and hit by a Russian aircraft, resulting in a crash and complete loss of the MQ-9," U.S. Air Force General James Hecker, commander of U.S. Air Forces Europe and Air Forces Africa, said in a statement.

 "In fact, this unsafe and unprofessional act by the Russians nearly caused both aircraft to crash," Hecker said.